Blazing-Blast/Cardgame/Sun.md

 | Summon phase | Dawn  |
 | Active phase | Noon  |

-When activated: Attack one ally for `Damage`.
+When activated: Attack one card for `Damage`.
+This may not be itself.
 Because it is negative, this will heal.
 This _cannot_ heal `Sun` herself.